How to File Bankruptcy in California

 If you are represented by a bankruptcy attorney they will also request that you gather these documents and provide them to their office.
 These documents are needed to complete your bankruptcy schedule and petition.

 3. Complete Petition & Schedules - You will need to complete a petition and schedules and file them with the court.
-Where you need to file your documents will depend on where you have lived in the last 180 days.
+The court in which you need to file your petition and schedules will generally depend on where you have lived in the last 180 days.
 The bankruptcy documents that you will need to compelete can be found here:

 Bankruptcy Petition & Schedules